 |Computational Intelligence||Intelligent Data and Information Processing||Sensory and Electronic Technologies|

-Within the above table, a dark shade of grey indicates a strong area (or cross-section) with significant level of activity including funded projects, publications, event organisation, editorship of journals, international recognition and knowledge transfer.
-A medium shade denotes a significant level of activity and a light grey some activity.
+Within the above table, a bold font indicates a strong area (or cross-section) with significant level of activity including funded projects, publications, event organisation, editorship of journals, international recognition and knowledge transfer.
+A significant and some levels of activity on a number of cross-sections are also highlighted.

 At the present moment, there are two strongly interlinked and complementary areas of research reflecting a body of activities, strong track record of achievements, external recognition and capacity for successful bidding for external funding.
 The first theme focuses on the softer aspects of Smart Systems and Technologies covering such areas as Computational Intelligence, Informatics and Complex Adaptive Systems while the second broad theme is more hardware and device oriented covering Sensory and Electronic Technologies, Robotics and Bio-Medical Engineering .